The computational linguistics program at Stanford is one of the oldest in the country, and offers a wide range of

 Together with the Computer Science Department, our department houses a wide variety of research labs, reading groups, and informal workshops on computational linguistics, and we also maintain close ties with the wide variety of companies working on computational linguistic applications in the surrounding Silicon Valley area.
-For more information, see the Stanford Natural Language Processing Group, the Computational Semantics Lab, and the CSLI Pragmatics Lab.
+For more information, see the Stanford Natural Language Processing Group and the CSLI Pragmatics Lab.